Healing and Revival

 Several churches were opened in and around Houston, Texas.
 In 1905 Parham opened the Houston Bible School.
 Although it was segregated it was attended by William Seymour, a black Holiness evangelist.
 He was allowed to sit outside the room while Parham taught and listen through a crack in the door.
 Seymour took the teaching to Azusa Street in Los Angeles where a revival broke out.
 Seymour invited Parham to the meetings to help oversee them but he was aghast at the inter-racial mingling and emotionalism he felt was out of control.
 Parham left the meetings criticizing Seymour and those involved in the Azusa Street outpouring.
 Pentecostalism was taking hold in a dramatic wave, however.
 By 1906 there were 8-10,000 members of the Pentecostal churches Parham had established.
 Parham was a strong supporter of British-Israelism or Anglo-Israelism, which taught that Great Britain was the geographical home of the lost tribes of Israel.
 At some point he wrote a pamphlet titled "Queen Victoria: Heir to King David's Royal Throne."
 This teaching supported Parham's segregationist views of the spiritual superiority of white races and their special call by God to fulfill His plan for the world.

 Parham decided to visit Zion City, Illinois in 1906.
 John Alexander Dowie was incapacitated, due to a stroke, and the city was being run by Wilbur G. Voliva.
 Parham saw Zion City as a revival center ripe for the gospel of Pentecostalism.
 Dowie and Voliva both opposed Parham's teaching on tongues and although he did pick up many converts he did not take hold of the city in the way that he had hoped.
 In 1907 Parham was arrested for sexual misconduct, but all charges were dropped due to a lack of witnesses.
 Opponents believed he was guilty and supporters believed he had been set up.
 Voliva made sure that the controversy was kept before the public and Parham's influence waned.
 There was also growing doctrinal controversy in the Pentecostal movement which led to a myriad of splits.
 Parham saw himself as the leader of this fledgling movement, but others did not agree, and the majority of Pentecostal churches did not come under his direction.
-Sadly there is also evidence that Parham, who had always been a strict segregationist, became involved in the Ku Klux Klan.
+There is some evidence that Parham, who had always been a strict segregationist, became involved in the Ku Klux Klan.
+This is a claim which his family strongly denies and believe that he offered the gospel to any group that would listen.

 The last 20 years of Parham's life were lived in Baxter Springs, Kansas.
 He moved there in 1909.
 In 1910 Parham wrote "A Voice Of One Crying in the Wilderness" and "The Everlasting Gospel" in 1911.
 Surprisingly, Parham became a member of the local Freemason Lodge, something most holiness groups were adamantly opposed to.
 He continued to preach on Pentecostalism and work as an evangelist and faith healer.
 Parham constantly traveled to Pentecostal churches and he collapsed during a visit to Temple, Texas.
 He died on January 29, 1929, at the age of 56.
 His family, fearing that someone would damage his grave, buried him with a small stone marker that did not even include his name.
 Years later a memorial was put up by friends.
 In 1930 Parham's wife wrote a biography titled "The Life of Charles F. Parham: Founder of the Apostolic Faith Movement" and also later published "Sermons of the Late Charles F. Parham."

 Parham's legacy is certainly mixed.
 Many people know the name of William Seymour and Azusa Street, but many fewer know of Parham's role as the spark that launched the Pentecostal Movement.
-He was faithful to the Pentecostal message, but it was often adulterated by personal beliefs and impoverished character issues.
 He was a man willing to step out in faith, where few others had gone before.
 In doing so he helped to change the world.

 Names showing up in blue are other people who have biographies on this web site.